 If you have had a mole cut out and it is shown to be a melanoma then you will have a stage (be staged).

-Melanoma management is based on your AJCC staging
+Melanoma management is based on AJCC staging 8

 You will probably need further removal to reduce the risk of recurrence.

 Have you got distant mets

 Have you got nodes